apostrophecms-legacy/apostrophe-localization/README.md

 ```

 **However, for performance reasons, widget loaders are NOT called for content in other locales.** Otherwise the performance of the site would drop quickly as locales are added.

+## Limitations

+See the github issues for limitations of this module.